If you're looking to create a standard business document, you'll likely want to define a header, footer, and body area in your template.

 In the body area you can insert a repeat element to iterate across all the detail lines of the input file and generate a page overflow, when there is not enough room for more detail lines on the current page.

-Here is a video that introduce the use of a header and footer:
+Here is a video that demonstrates how to use a header and footer: